The Orphan of Zhao: Translations and adaptations

 The Orphan of Zhao was the first Chinese play to be translated into any European language.
 The Jesuit father Joseph Henri Marie de Prémare translated the play, which he titled L'Orphelin de la Maison de Tchao, into French in 1731.
-In Premaré's work, the dialogue was translated, but not the songs.
+He translated the dialogue but not the songs in his work.
 The story caught the imagination of European minds at a time when chinoiserie was in vogue and this translation was the basis for adaptations over the next few decades.

 Premaré sent the translation to be delivered to Étienne Fourmont, a member of the French Academy.
-However, Jean Baptiste Du Halde instead took possession and published it in his Description Géographique, Historique, Chronologique, Politique et Physique de l'Empire de la Chine et de la Tartarie Chinois in 1735, although he had no permission from Prémare or Fourmont to do so.
+However, Jean Baptiste Du Halde took possession of it instead and published it in his Description Géographique, Historique, Chronologique, Politique et Physique de l'Empire de la Chine et de la Tartarie Chinois in 1735, which was done without permission from Prémare or Fourmont.
 Whatever the circumstances, Du Halde published the first European translation of a genuine Chinese play.
-Prémare's translation would soon be translated into English for two distinct English editions of Du Halde's book, which appeared in 1736 and 1741 respectively.
-The first one was translated was by Richard Brookes in 1736, and the second one was translated by Green and Guthrie in 1738–41.
+Prémare's work was translated into English for two distinct English editions of Du Halde's book, which appeared in 1736 and 1741 respectively.
+The first one was translated was by Richard Brookes in 1736.
+The second one was translated by Green and Guthrie in 1738–41.
 In 1762, a third English translation of Prémare's work was done by Thomas Percy, which was a revision of Green and Guthrie.
-However, many of Prémare's mistranslations remained, as did the omission of the songs.
+Many of Prémare's mistranslations and his omission of the songs remained.
 In his book, Du Halde (1739) remarked: "There are Plays the Songs of which are difficult to be understood, because they are full of Allusions to things unknown to us, and Figures of Speech very difficult for us to observe."
-Nevertheless, The Orphan of Zhao was well-received throughout Europe with the vogue of chinoiserie at its height.
-Between 1741 and 1759, the play was adapted into French, English, and Italian.
+The play was well-received throughout Europe with the vogue of chinoiserie at its height.
+Between 1741 and 1759, it was adapted into French, English, and Italian.

-In 1741, William Hatchett wrote and published the earliest adaptation of the play, which was in English; it was titled The Chinese Orphan: An Historical Tragedy.
-However, in essence, it was written as a political attack to Sir Robert Walpole, who was likened to Tu'an Gu, renamed as Saiko in Hattchett's play.
-Thus, Hatchett's work was never produced and—in the words of John Genest—"totally unfit for representation."
-In his work, Hatchett made a dedication to the Duke of Argyle in the context of the play, where the characters could be recognized as the people whom he satirized:
+In 1741, William Hatchett wrote and published the earliest adaptation of the Chinese play, which he did in English, titled The Chinese Orphan: An Historical Tragedy.
+In its essence, his play was written as a political attack on Sir Robert Walpole, who was likened to Tu'an Gu, renamed as Saiko in his play.
+It was never produced and, in the words of John Genest, "totally unfit for representation."
+Hatchett made a dedication to the Duke of Argyll in his work, where the play's characters could be recognized as the people whom he satirized: